 Wilder Park, part of West Texas A&M University’s Buffalo Sports Park, is considered one of the best ballparks found in all of NCAA Division II.
 The lighted state-of-the-art facility provides year-round play for Buff baseball with its synthetic turf, and fans are assured of plenty of seating options with a crowd capacity of 490 in season ticket and general admission seats.
 Other amenities include ticket and concession buildings and a press box with radio/television booths.
 The park was named after David and Myrt Wilder of Plainview, longtime supporters of WTAMU, who donated $200,000 toward the construction of the baseball facility.
 They also have endowed the David and Myrt Wilder Scholarship Fund in WTAMU’s College of Business.

-The Willams Children’s Literature Collection and Reading Room was established in 2011 by Rob and Judy Williams, instructor of education and director of the collection and reading room.
+The Williams Children’s Literature Collection and Reading Room was established in 2011 by Rob and Judy Williams, Assistant Dean of Education and Director of the Reading Room.
 The Reading Room, located in Old Main, Room 214, houses a collection of contemporary and historical children’s and adolescent literature with an emphasis on national and international award-winning selections.
 It is designed to provide an environment for individual and group study of children’s literature and research in the field of literacy.